BioinfOMICS/LipidSigR/README.md

 ## Installation
 We assume that you have already installed the R program (see the R project at [http://www.r-project.org](http://www.r-project.org)  and are familiar with it.
 You need to have R 4.3.0 or a later version installed for running LipidSigR.
-NOTE: LipidSigR can only be installed on Windows 10 or later.
+* NOTE: For Windows systems, LipidSigR is supported only on Windows 10 or later.

 Our package is available at the github [https://github.com/BioinfOMICS/LipidSigR](https://github.com/BioinfOMICS/LipidSigR).